xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

    ![xc5_mv_rate_order_page.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_mv_rate_order_page.png)
 Note that if the order contains items sourced from more than one vendor, the customer can rate each of the vendors separately.

-## Product reviews: Multivendor store administrator experience
+## Product Reviews: Multivendor Store Administrator Experience

 The store administrator has full control over the "Product reviews" addon as a component of their Multivendor store.
 They can enable/disable this component via the **Installed Addons** section and adjust the addon settings via the settings pages for both the "Product reviews" and "Multi-vendor" addons.
 See: